-Except for information specifically pertaining to SAWS or the City, the information in this section has been made publically available by the Bexar Metropolitan Water District ("BexarMet").
-Neither SAWS nor the City has verified the accuracy or completeness of information relating to BexarMet operations or the financial results hereinafter described or referenced that were the sole responsibility of BexarMet prior to its assumption by the City.
+Except for information specifically pertaining to SAWS or the City, the information in this section was made publically available by the former Bexar Metropolitan Water District ("BexarMet").
+Neither SAWS nor the City has verified the accuracy or completeness of information relating to BexarMet operations or the financial results hereinafter described or referenced that were the sole responsibility of BexarMet prior to its dissolution and assumption by the City.